Sivaksan/sivaksan/README.md

  👋 Hi, **I’m @sivakshan**

- 🌱 I’m currently learning Bsc Hons in Software Engineering **
+ 🌱 I’m currently learning MSc in Robotics and AI **

  👯 I’m looking to collaborate on **OpenSource Projects**